 2026 Consulting Salary Report: Big-Firm Pay, Filtered for the Offers That Matter

-A high-level 2026 consulting salary breakdown across MBB, Big 4 consulting and strategy arms, and other large global firms.
+2026 consulting salary breakdown across MBB, Big 4 strategy arms, and other large global firms.
 Enter your email to get the full PDF and structured report.

-The 2026 consulting salary story is less about headline raises and more about who still gives you the strongest total package when hiring stays selective.
-MBB still sets the pace on cash comp.
-Big 4 strategy tracks still create real upside.
+The 2026 consulting salary story is less about headline raises and more about which firms still appear to offer the strongest reported total packages when hiring stays selective.
+MBB remains near the top of the reported cash-comp range.
+Big 4 strategy tracks can still create real upside.
 Large global firms still offer credible alternatives when you care about pay, brand, and recruiting volume together.
+For a full cross-tier view that goes beyond this filtered set, the consulting salary guide maps how the bands stack from MBB down to generalist tracks.

 2026 compensation report